 Lucideon Verifies University of Leicester’s CRCEES

 The University of Leicester is required under the government’s CRCEES (Carbon Reduction Commitment Energy Efficiency Scheme) to reduce its carbon emissions.
-The CRCEES is a mandatory scheme aimed at improving energy efficiency and cutting emissions in large public and private sector organizations.
+The CRCEES is a mandatory scheme aimed at improving energy efficiency and cutting emissions in large public and private sector organisations.